 5. Miscellaneous: These include figuring out where your property line is located, testing fire alarms and carbon monoxide detectors, figuring out the trash and recycling schedule, finding a reliable contractor, calling 811 before digging a hole, and researching the surrounding area (grocery stores, parks, restaurants, mechanics, etc. All of these items are important for a new homeowner.
 Some of these items do not need to be done immediately but in order to make the most of your home ownership; they all should be done within 30 days of moving into your new home.

 Owning a home can be a stressful new experience however with the right precautions it can be extremely fulfilling and satisfying.
-Mariner Finance is here to help make personal loans for any reason – whether it’s a home improvement project, unexpected repairs, consolidating bills, or purchasing a new car, you can get the money you need from Mariner Finance.
+Mariner Finance is here to help make personal loans – whether it’s a home improvement project, unexpected repairs, consolidating bills, or purchasing a new car, you can get the money you need from Mariner Finance.
 Stop by one of our convenient locations, or click here to apply for a personal loan today and trade your anxiety for satisfaction!